seanreed1111/sql-recipes/recipes.md

 Our DELETE has succeeded, based on finding duplicates for a subset of columns only.

 How It Works
-Our recipe uses both the ROW_NUMBER OLAP function and Oracle’s internal ROWID value for uniquely identifying rows in a table.
-The query starts with exactly the kind of DELETE syntax you’d assume.
+Our recipe uses both the ROW_NUMBER OLAP function and SQL’s internal ROWID value for uniquely identifying rows in a table.
+The query starts with exactly the kind of DELETE syntax you’d asSUMe.

 delete FROM employee WHERE rowid in
 (… nested subqueries here …)
-As you’d expect, we’re asking Oracle to delete rows FROM employee WHERE the ROWID value matches the values we detect for duplicates, based on criteria evaluating a subset of columns.
+As you’d expect, we’re asking SQL to delete rows FROM employee WHERE the ROWID value matches the values we detect for duplicates, based on criteria evaluating a subset of columns.
 In our case, we use subqueries to precisely identify duplicates based on FIRST_NAME and LAST_NAME.
 To understand how the nested subqueries work, it’s easiest to start with the innermost subquery, which looks like this.